Search

 We’ve never made anything quite like Second World War at Sea: Plan Z.

 We use those new pieces in a set of 30 new scenarios.
-Most of them are set on the maps from Bismarck, but a few scenarios take place on those from Arctic Convoy (we needed an excuse to use those helicopter-equipped German convoy escorts to fight off British submarines).
+Most of them are set on the maps from Bismarck, but a few scenarios take place on those from North Cape (we needed an excuse to use those helicopter-equipped German convoy escorts to fight off British submarines).
 The scenarios are set in our new Long War alternative history, which was crafted specifically for Plan Z. In this warped reality, Poland allies with Germany in the summer of 1939, Finland holds out long enough to extend the Winter War into the spring of 1940, and Germany intervenes with maximum force as soon as the weather clears.
 The Soviet Union is defeated while Britain and France stand by, watching the vile dictatorships destroy one another.
 Finally Germany turns against the West in the summer of 1942, with France falling to the panzers during the following autumn.
 By early 1943 Britain stands alone, and Germany has completed most of her Plan Z fleet.
 The stage is set for a climactic naval campaign.

 As in the books from our Second Great War at Sea setting, the scenarios are organized in narrative fashion, moving forward the story of this naval war that never happened.
 The Germans tentatively probe for British weakness before readying their new bases in France and Norway and opening a major campaign against Britain’s supply lines.